Dr. Eugene Berger

 Biography

 His primary research interests lie in 17th century South America and include Franciscan missions, indigenous slavery and Dutch piracy.
-His book on Mapuche slavery will be available from University of Alabama Press in 2022.
+His book, "This Incurable Evil: Mapuche Resistance to Spanish Enslavement, 1598-1687," was published by the University of Alabama Press in 2023.

-Berger is very active in GGC’s internationalization efforts and is the co-coordinator of the Certificate of Latin American Studies.
+Berger is very active in GGC’s internationalization efforts and is the co-coordinator of the Latin American studies certificate.

-Berger has been happily married for more than 20 years and has a son in high school.
+Berger has been happily married for more than twenty years to a fellow educator, and they have a son in college.

 Education